Moon-Boy: Fictional character biography

-Moon-Boy was born into a tribe of intelligent, fur-covered, ape-like humanoids known as the "Small-Folk".
-The Small-Folk were hunter-gatherers that made their home in the "Valley of Flame", a region of numerous active volcanoes.
-Moon-Boy's connection with Devil Dinosaur began as a young boy when he came across a female dinosaur being attacked by a rival tribe known as the "Killer-Folk".
+Moon-Boy was born into a tribe of ape-like humanoids known as the "Small-Folk" in the "Valley of Flame", a region of numerous active volcanoes.
+Moon-Boy's connection with Devil Dinosaur began as a young boy when he came across a female dinosaur being attacked by a rival tribe known as the Killer-Folk.
 The female was killed, as well as two of her three young.
-The third did not die however, but was transformed when the Killer-Folk attempted to burn him to death with their torches.
-The fire permanently scorched the young dinosaur's skin bright red.
+The third survived, but was badly burnt, permanently turning his skin red.
 Moon-Boy cared for the orphaned creature after its ordeal and named him "Devil".

 Ostracized from his tribe because of his association with Devil, Moon-Boy and his red companion became wanderers.
 Devil and Moon-Boy's wanderings eventually took them to distant times and worlds.
 First, they encountered extraterrestrials.
-Next they encountered Godzilla, who had been transported to Moonboy and Devil Dinosaur's alternate Earth.
+Next they encountered Godzilla, who had been transported to Moon-Boy and Devil Dinosaur's alternate Earth.
 In time, they encountered the Fallen Angels.
 They traveled to Earth, and temporarily took up residence with the Fallen Angels in New York City.
-After several trips to the modern era of Earth-616 via magic, time travel, and teleportation by mutants, the pair eventually settled in the Savage Land of Earth-616.
+After several trips to the modern era of Earth-616 via magic, time travel, and teleportation by mutants, the pair eventually settle in the Savage Land of Earth-616.

-While residing in the Savage Land, the forgotten world was invaded by the power hungry Roxxon Oil Company.
-Ka-Zar, ruler of the Savage Land, recruited Moon-Boy and Devil Dinosaur to help fight off the invasion, and Moon-Boy proved his worth as fighter during the following war.
-Later, Moon-Boy became separated from Devil when he was removed from the Savage Land and taken to New York City by the Heroes for Hire mercenary team who were hired by S.H.I.E.L.D. scientists to retrieve the "Homo habilis" so that they might study his DNA.